Cjtplus/Hello-World/README.md

 # Hello-World
-this project establishes to do exercise
+This project was established as an exercise